DavidYKay/davidykay.github.io/_drafts/Living-a-Principled-Life.md

 Luckily, there are some incredibly intelligent individuals who have spent a lot of time thinking about this kind of thing.

+### The Ten Commandments

+An oldie but a goodie.

+0. I am the LORD thy God
+1. No other gods before me
+2. No graven images or likenesses
+3. Not take the LORD's name in vain
+4. Remember the sabbath day
+5. Honour thy father and thy mother
+6. Thou shalt not kill
+7. Thou shalt not commit adultery
+8. Thou shalt not steal
+9. Thou shalt not bear false witness
+10. Thou shalt not covet

 ### The Four Agreements

+[Don Miguel Ruiz][5]

 - Be Impeccable With Your Word
 - Don't Take Anything Personally